 At Alternative Care Services we offer the very best, non-discriminatory care and support for all of our service users.

 We employ staff from the LGBTQI+ community, in fact 90 percent of our staff identify as LGBTQI+.

 That’s important as we believe that they are more likely to be able to respond to the specific care needs of an older generation of LGBTQI+ people.

 We also make sure they are fully equipped to meet all needs of all our clients.
 Ultimately, we’ve employed people from the community to serve their community.

 The Alternative Care Services teamWe believe there are fundamental issues within a care system that simply doesn’t acknowledge the existence of the LGBT community.

 This ‘invisibility’ happens at the outset of the care process as all the referral forms are heteronormative, so social services doesn’t even know how to offer LGBT-focused services.
 There is no way of offering it.

-What can be done to end the discrimination?
+What can be done to end the discrimination against the LGBTQI+ community?